AnalyticsOverview

 Feedback

-After a thumbs up or thumbs down reaction, you can optionally prompt readers for additional context using a short follow-up survey.
+After a thumbs up or thumbs down reaction, you can optionally prompt readers for additional context using a short follow-up prompt.
 This captures free-text reasons or comments so you understand why they reacted the way they did.
 To configure feedback settings, in the Editor, click Site Config in the top toolbar, then select Feedback.

 User feedback is a powerful signal for prioritizing updates, refining unclear topics, and validating whether recent changes are helping readers.